ckb-js/lumos/website/docs/00-intro.md

 issueToken(getAddressByPrivateKey(privateKey), 1000, privateKey).then((txHash: string) => console.log('txHash: ', txHash));
 ```

-We can get an output like this, search it in explorer and indeed find sudt have issued
+We can get an output like this, search it in [explorer](https://pudge.explorer.nervos.org/) and indeed find SUDT have issued
 ```
 txHash:  0x53dbf57c44938bc95cb3e33a0ac10ce5c3c37e88224ea2e785a6499ac4ca1c4d
 ```